c2fo-lab/webcrypto-crypt/README.md

 # To do
 * Promisify mocha tests
 * Improve stream handling
-* Add key usage permissions to encryption header
+* Add key usage permissions to file header